Copper(II) glycinate: Synthesis

 The reaction proceeds through a non-redox dissociative substitution mechanism and usually affords the cis isomer.

 Structure

 Like most amino acid complexes, the glycinate forms a 5-membered chelate ring, with the glycinato ligand serving as a bidentate (κ^{2}Ο,Ν) species.
 The chelating ligands assume a square planar configuration around the copper atom as is common for tetracoordinate d^{9} complexes, calculated to be much lower in energy than the alternative tetrahedral arrangement.
+A typical complex is Cu(glycinate)_{2}, i.e. Cu(H_{2}NCH_{2}CO_{2})_{2}, which exists both in cis and trans isomers.

 Cis and trans isomerism

 The unsymmetric nature of the ligand and square planar coordination thereof gives rise to two possible geometric isomers: a cis and a trans form.

 Multiple ways of differentiating the geometric isomers exist, an easily accessible one being IR spectroscopy with the characteristic number of C–N, C–O, and Cu^{II}–N identifying the ligand configuration.
 Crystal appearance may also be of some value for isomer indication, though the ultimate diagnostic technique is X-ray crystallography.

 All forms of the complex have been characterized crystallographically, the most commonly isolated one being the cis monohydrate (x = 1).

 Isomerisation of the cis to the trans form occurs at high temperatures via a ring-twisting mechanism.